nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Delete the entry, recurrent candies of $20, from Alice's expenditure.
+* Delete the monthly-recurrent candies of $20, from Alice's expenditure.

   `deleteout /g 1 /u 1 /r 1`